Certificate of attestation

 Who can apply

-- Solicitors admitted to the roll of solicitors in England and Wales who hold a current practising certificate can apply for a certificate of attestation.
+- Solicitors admitted to the roll of solicitors in England and Wales and holding a current practising certificate.

 - We accept third-party requests for this certificate.
-Solicitors must be on the roll and have an up-to-date work address in their mySRA profile.
+Solicitors must be on the roll and have an up-to-date work address in their mySRA.

 - You must be on the roll of solicitors in England and Wales to apply.
 If you are not on the roll, find out how to restore your name to the roll.